Josh Hawkes: Tranmere Rovers

 On 2 September 2021, Hawkes joined League Two side Tranmere Rovers on a season-long loan deal.
 On 7 January 2022, Hawkes returned to Sunderland along with teammates Jack Diamond and Anthony Patterson following a COVID-19 outbreak in the Sunderland first team.
 On 25 January 2022, he returned to Tranmere Rovers on a permanent deal, signing a contract until the summer of 2024.
 In the 2024–25 season, Hawkes' game time at Tranmere was limited and he made 23 league appearances; as a result, it was announced in June 2025 that he was to leave the club to pursue opportunities elsewhere.
 Including his loan spell, Hawkes made 149 appearances for Tranmere in all competitions, scoring 27 times.

 Oldham Athletic

 On 1 July 2025, Hawkes joined newly promoted League Two side Oldham Athletic on a two-year deal.
 Hawkes scored his first goal for Oldham on his home debut in a 1–1 draw against Colchester United on 9 August 2025.

+Following the conclusion of the 2025–26 season, Hawkes was made available for transfer by the club.